Get,

 Why is Zinc Necessary?

-• Cell division- Helps in growth and development
+• Helps in growth and development

-• Wound healing
+• Aids in wound healing

-• Proper sense of taste and smell
+• Needed for proper sense of taste and smell

-• Helps in the process of insulin production
+• Helps in regulation of immune system

 • Aids the activity of various essential enzymes

-Who Needs the Most Zinc in their Bodies?
+Who Needs the Most Zinc in Their Bodies?

 • People who have had gastrointestinal surgery, including weight loss surgery.